mactul/discordslashcommands/README.md

 #### Delete a global slash command

-If you have get your command from the manager, you can delete your command easly like this:
+If you've got your command from the manager, you can delete it easly like this:
 ```py
 command.delete()
 ```

-A complet example:
+A complete example:
 ```py
 import discord
 import discordslashcommands as dsc